-LASIK PRK/LASEK/Epi-Lasik ICL S Very rare but flap related issues (i.e. wrinkles and displacement) Intended outcome may not be obtained for several months.
-Extremely rare but catarat and/or glaucoma, ICL can be removed.
+LASIK PRK/LASEK/Epi-Lasik ICL Rare but Potential Very rare but flap related issues (i.e. Intended outcome may not be obtained for Extremely rare but catarat and/or glaucoma, Risks wrinkles and displacement) several months.
+ICL can be removed.
 Satisfaction Rate High to very high Very high History First laser vision correction surgery performed in US in 1985.
 US FDA approval in 2005 but much longer follow up internationally.
 Other Factors Greater familiarity with technology and surgery.
 Intraocular procedure Public is less familiar with the technology but is gaining increasing acceptance and is preformed in the military.
 Cost Depends on Laser system: See below \$1600 per eye \$3000 per eye Follow Up See below 1 year 3 years